int3rrupt/-azure-pipelines-agent-netcore-/README.md

 ## Available agents
 Type | Name | Notes
 -----|------|------
 Default | Default | This is the default agent with no additional tools.
-Can be used for as a starting point for a new custom agent.
+Can be used as a starting point for a new custom agent.
 Can also be used for basic deployments.

 ## Running the agent